John 1:1: Difficulties

 There are two issues affecting the translating of the verse, 1) theology and 2) proper application of grammatical rules.
-The commonly held theology that Jesus is God naturally leads one to believe that the proper way to render the verse is the one which is most popular.
-The opposing theology that Jesus is subordinate to God as his Chief agent leads to the conclusion that "... a god" or "... divine" is the proper rendering.
+The commonly held theology that Jesus is God may lead one to believe that the proper way to render the verse is the traditional rendering.
+The opposing theology that Jesus is subordinate to God as his Chief agent may lead to the conclusion that "... a god" or "... divine" is the proper rendering.
+This highlights the importance of understanding and applying the proper grammatical rules to any translation to avoid bias.

+Augustine of Hippo discusses John 1:1–2 in connection with ambiguities caused by punctuation rather than vocabulary.
+In De doctrina christiana he contrasts the reading In principio erat Verbum, et Verbum erat apud Deum, et Deus erat Verbum.
+Hoc erat in principio apud Deum with what he calls a "heretical pointing", In principio erat verbum, et verbum erat apud Deum, et Deus erat.
+Verbum hoc erat in principio apud Deum, which leaves the wording unchanged but alters the pause so that the clause "and the Word was God" no longer appears as a single unit.
+Augustine interprets this alternative as motivated by an unwillingness to confess that the Word is God and maintains that, in light of the Church's "rule of faith" and its teaching on the equality of the Trinity, the verse should instead be read with the predicate in the form et Deus erat verbum followed by hoc erat in principio apud Deum.

 The Greek Article

 The Greek article is often translated the, which is the English definite article, but it can have a range of meanings that can be quite different from those found in English, and require context to interpret.
-Ancient Greek does not have an indefinite article like the English word a, and nominatives without articles also have a range of meanings that require context to interpret.
+Ancient Greek does not have an indefinite article like the English word a, and nominatives without articles can have a range of meanings that require context to interpret.
+In John 1:1c, "Theos" is a predicate nominative but has no article.
+Thus, it is called an anarthrous predicate, and makes translation more challenging.